Accessibility

 This is what the Forest Room will look like when you enter.

 Forest Room with the lights off for the 2 minute video.
+It is not quite as dark as this photo portrays.

 The Forest Room at the end of the video before the start of the tour.
 The blind lifts to reveal the side doors you will exit through to the start of the tour path.